apollo-lang/apollo/doc/tutorial.md

 Now we're ready to construct our first note!

 An Atom is something that can be played.
 So let's put our note into an Atom.
-To do this we make a tuple consisting of a `Pitch` (or `Pitch`es) and a `Duration`:
+To do this we make a tuple consisting of a `Pitch` (or `Pitch`es or `_` indicating silence) and a `Duration`:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 n1: Atom = (sol, short)